cloudamqp/amqp-client.rb/README.md

 A modern AMQP 0-9-1 Ruby client.
 Very fast (just as fast as the Java client, and >4x than other Ruby clients), fully thread-safe, blocking operations and straight-forward error handling.

+It's small, only ~1800 lines of code, and without any dependencies.
+Other Ruby clients are about 4 times bigger.
+But without trading functionallity.

+It's safe by default, messages are published as persistent, and is waiting for confirmation from the broker.
+That can of course be disabled if performance is a priority.

 ## Support

 The library is fully supported by [CloudAMQP](https://www.cloudamqp.com), the largest RabbitMQ hosting provider in the world.
 Open [an issue](https://github.com/cloudamqp/amqp-client.rb/issues) or [email our support](mailto:support@cloudamqp.com) if you have problems or questions.